John & Mary: 2001–2006

 After leaving 10,000 Maniacs, John & Mary began work on a new album in 2001.
 The Pinwheel Galaxy was released in December 2002 and the duo began a ten date national tour to promote it.

 The two performed locally around Buffalo regularly from 2002 to 2006.
 Ramsey was rehired by 10,000 Maniacs as a viola player and backing vocalist for the 2006 shows with Oskar Saville and returned to the lead vocalist spot after the departure of Saville in 2007.

-2007–present
+Since 2007

 In late 2006, John & Mary began working with a new backing band, the Valkyries, made up of some of the best local Buffalo musicians, and their latest album, Peace Bridge was released the following year.
-Lombardo and Ramsey both have continued to appear regularly with 10,000 Maniacs during 2008–2017 as well as doing regular shows as John & Mary with the Valkyries.
+Lombardo and Ramsey both have continued to appear regularly with 10,000 Maniacs during 2008 to 2017 as well as doing regular shows as John & Mary with the Valkyries.